-In June 2011, the Children's Mental Health Care Center opened in Miyako to address the mental health of children experiencing major traumatic stress from the disaster.
+In June 2011, the Children's Mental Care Center opened in Miyako to address the mental health of children experiencing major traumatic stress from the Great East Japan Earthquake and Tsunami.
 Soon after, more of these centers opened in the Kesen area and then in Kamaishi.

-In order to support the mental health care of the children experiencing a variety of stresses after the Great East Japan Earthquake, the Iwate Children's Care Center was established on the Iwate Medical University's Yahaba Campus in May 2013, with support from the State of Kuwait and the Japanese Red Cross Society, as a base for medium- to long-term assistance.
-In September 2019 Iwate
+In order to support the mental health care of the children experiencing a variety of stresses after the disaster, the Iwate Children's Care Center was established on the Iwate Medical University's Yahaba Campus in May 2013, with support from the State of Kuwait and the Japanese Red Cross Society, as a base for medium- to long-term assistance.
+In September 2019 Iwate Medical University

-Iwate Children's Care Cente
+Iwate Children's Care Center

-Medical University Hospital moved to Yahaba and opened the Department of Pediatric Psychiatry.
+Hospital moved to Yahaba and opened the Department of Pediatric Psychiatry.
 Since then, the hospital has continued to provide medical care and now also provides counseling for children affected by the disaster as well as regional support.